 "...flanging machines exert forces on a plate which are at once brutal and loving .. and uncompromising."

 Also look out for the wonderful continuous shot (just after 16m30s) which tracks up the scaffold at the side of the ship, up over its edge then on still further, high up above the deck (the cinematographer's shadow is visible at the beginning of the shot, cast onto the side of the ship).

 And so the only two decent-sized shipyards left in Britain build warships.
 How cheering it would be if other enterprises learned, or re-learned, to build peaceful craft that could rebalance the economy.
 Pollyannaish, I said this a year or two ago to a marine engineer from Port Glasgow.
 "But where would you find the men?" he replied.
 "You would need to look in the cemetery."

-...to this one may ask (even more optimistically than Pollyanna): where did the men come from the first time round?
+...to which one may respond: well, where did the men come from the first time round?